Connect with others who understand.

 • Parts of Australia

-A study from the medical journal Neurology analyzed health care data from approximately 3.5 million insured Americans over a three-year period.
-In that time, 496 of those individuals were diagnosed with MS. Of the people diagnosed with MS, 70 percent were women and most of these women were diagnosed with RRMS.
+A study in the medical journal Neurology analyzed health care data from approximately 3.5 million insured Americans over a three-year period.
+In that time, 496 of those individuals were diagnosed with MS. Of the people diagnosed with MS, 70 percent were women.

-Among the 496 individuals diagnosed with MS, African Americans were found to be at a 47 percent higher risk of developing the condition than their Caucasian American counterparts.
-Hispanic or Latino people were found to have half the risk and Asians had an 80 percent lower risk when compared to Caucasian people in the same cohort.
-The study also determined that while African American men were about as susceptible to MS as their Caucaisian male counterparts, African American women were at the greatest risk of MS.
+Among the 496 individuals diagnosed with MS, Black people were found to be at a 47 percent higher risk of developing the condition than white people.
+Hispanic people were found to have a 50 percent lower risk, and Asians had an 80 percent lower risk for MS than white people.
+The study also determined that while Black men were about as susceptible to MS as white men, Black women had at the greatest risk of MS.

 • Psoriasis